J5tin04/Email-Sorter/README.md

 # Email-Sorter
-Allows you to create folders and sorts your emails into folders
+Allows you to create folders and sorts your emails in your inbox into folders

 Functions:
 1) Create Folders